DerekLiang/fastai/doc/windows_setup.md

 ### lesson1-rxt50

-This lession requires the download of pre-trained model weights from the fastai website.
+This lession requires the download of pre-trained model weights from the fastai webserver.
 Open the Anaconda prompt and go to the fastai library folder (folder names are examples):

 ```sh